xfgavin/abcd_docker/README.md

 This will run postprocessing steps based on: infix_list in /home/MMPS/bin/run_ABCD_post.sh and the proc step files for each step.
-For example, there are 15 postprocessing steps in run_ABCD_post.sh now, which are:
+For example, there are 16 postprocessing steps in run_ABCD_post.sh now, which are:

 analysis steps:
 ```
 analyze_sMRI
 analyze_dMRI
 analyze_DTI_full
-analyze_RSI
+analyze_behav
 analyze_rsBOLD
 analyze_taskBOLD
 ```